alexrobertsonuk/ga4-for-content-designers/docs/search-behaviour.md

 These explorations could help you to:

 - measure how often internal search is used
-- identify pages where a relatively high proportion of users go on to perform a search
+- identify pages where above average proportions of users perform a search, which may indicate a content discovery issue
-- compare internal search activity between device categories
+- compare internal search activity by device type, to understand if any content may be harder to find on mobile or desktop
-- compare search behaviour between users associated with a specific referral domain and those not
+- compare search behaviour between users associated with a specific referral domain or not

 ### Understand the data

-When a user performs a search, GA4 records a "view_search_results" event.

-The "Page referrer" dimension shows the page viewed immediately before the search results page.
+In this exploration, the "Page referrer" dimension shows the page viewed immediately before the search results page.
 This represents the page where the search was likely initiated.

 Pages with more users will naturally tend to generate more searches.
 Absolute counts alone do not indicate whether search usage is high relative to page traffic.